HyphenPixel/chip8/README.md

 # Another Chip8 Interpreter
-I've been wanting to make an emulator for a while and I finally got around to doing that.
-My goal was to learn emulation, among other things.
-I would like to comeback to this eventually and improve it or maybe do it all over again with my new found knowlege.
+I've been wanting to make an emulator for a while with the goal to learn emulation, among other things and I've finally got around to doing that.
+I would like to come back to this eventually and improve it or maybe do it all over again with my new found knowlege.

 ### Building Chip8
 A few prerequisites: